 - Trial counsel for Dr. Reddy’s Laboratories in a patent infringement case relating to buprenorphine/naloxone sublingual films (Suboxone®).
-Achieved complete victory following trial in a first wave lawsuit involving five patents that was affirmed on appeal to the Federal Circuit.
-Successfully added counterclaims for violation of U.S. antitrust laws in a second wave lawsuit that was favorably resolved for Dr. Reddy’s receiving $72 million from the plaintiff.
+Secured a complete trial win in a first wave lawsuit involving five patents that was affirmed on appeal to the Federal Circuit.
+The second wave lawsuit settled favorably, with Dr. Reddy’s receiving $72 million from the plaintiff.

-- Counsel for Teva Pharmaceuticals in patent litigation involving the use of so-called “skinny labels” on pharmaceutical products.
+- Counsel for Teva Pharmaceuticals in widely publicized patent litigation involving the use of so-called “skinny labels” on pharmaceutical products.
 The case has received considerable industry attention and produced two oral arguments, two petitions for rehearing en banc, one sua sponte grant of panel rehearing, two panel opinions, and a denial of rehearing en banc that inspired three separate dissents.
-A petition for writ of certiorari is pending in the Supreme Court.

 - Authored successful motion for summary judgment of non-infringement in a patent infringement case involving test methods for low molecular weight heparins under 35 U.S.C. § 271(g).
 The district court’s ruling was affirmed by the Federal Circuit.

 - Authored and argued summary judgment on behalf of Sophos, a network security company, in a case involving email firewalls in the District of Massachusetts.
 After granting summary judgment, the district court declared the case exceptional and awarded Sophos its attorneys’ fees.
 The Federal Circuit affirmed the summary judgment ruling.